Crypto staking is a way to earn passive income by holding some cryptocurrencies.

 - Staking app for 7 PoS altcoins is available in the desktop Exodus app.

 Exodus wallets focus on user-friendly interface and making high-tech functions accessible to non-techies.

 You cannot do anything too complex with Exodus.
-Exodus is a good choice for you if you are a smaller holder and you just want to stake with good rates and minimum hassle.
+Exodus is a good choice for you if you are a smaller holder and you just want to stake with good rates, good security and minimum hassle.

 How to earn revenue from staking on Exodus